TGoldsack1/biolaysumm/index.md

 The scores presented for each metric will be the average of those calculated independently for the generated lay summaries of PLOS and eLife.
 The aim is to maximize the scores for Relevance metrics, Factuality metrics, and the LENS (Readability) metric and minimize scores for all other Readability metrics.

 We will rank submissions based on each of these evaluation aspects independently.
 This will be done *after the test phase has ended* by applying min-max normalization to the scores of each metric, before averaging across metrics within each evaluation aspect.
 A ranking for each evaluation aspect will be computed as well as an overall ranking, which will be based on the best average score across all three aspects.

+The evaluation scripts (configured for use on the validation splot) can be found (here)[https://github.com/TGoldsack1/BioLaySumm2024-evaluation_scripts].

 We will update this section to provide a link to a worked example of the described ranking process in the near future.